gdsec-test/dcu-categorizer/README.md

 ```

 ## Deploying
-This code can be deployed as a CRON job in any environment.
-The process for initializing the job is
+This code can be deployed as a CRON job in any environment or simply run once.
+For running via CRON, first define your CRON file and initialize it (CentOs7 example) via
 ```
 systemctl start crond
 ```
+If you would like to run this script once then simply run `python run.py`

+Note: You will still need to define all necessary environment variables.
+This can be done in the CRON file or elsewhere in your environment.

 ## Testing
 In order to run the tests you must first install the required dependencies via